 2022 — Coming of Age: New Acquisition Exhibit, The Cincinnati Art Museum, Cincinnati, Ohio

-2021 — Coming of Age: Chapter One, The Alice F. & Harris K. Art Gallery, Cincinnati, Ohio
+2021 — Chapter One: Coming of Age The Alice F. & Harris K. Art Gallery, Cincinnati, Ohio

 Group Exhibitions

-2023 — (Upcoming) Untitled, Koik Contemporary Gallery, Mexico City, Mexico
+2023 — The Inner Child, Koik Contemporary Gallery, Mexico City, Mexico

 2022 — Let’s Grow, Alpha Arts Alliance, Brooklyn, New York